 We should all make the most of our lives and give back when we can.
 Since that evening, I have written several songs about getting involved to help vulnerable people around the world.
 I even released an EP with four songs aimed to inspire people of all ages into action.

 Last year, I decided my music could do even more than raise awareness around the issue; my music could also create lasting change in the lives of refugees.
 Through fundraising, I realized that I could directly provide essential items, helping refugees to recover and rebuild after losing nearly everything.
-That’s why I launched a fundraiser for
+That’s why I launched a fundraiser for USA for UNHCR.

-My goal is to raise $10,000 for refugees, and I have been working hard to promote this effort with my fans, friends
+My goal is to raise $10,000 for refugees, and I have been working hard to promote this effort with my fans, friends and family.
+I have already raised $2,500, which means I am one-quarter of the way to my fundraising goal!

 Just like me, you can do something to help, no matter your age.
 Most of the time it requires us to get creative with the resources available.
 For me, it was using my music as the vehicle.
 What you do is up to you, but I hope you’ll join me.